SebastianHafner/PopulationGrowthMapping_Kigali/README.md

 ## 3 Inference and assessment

 We provide functions to evaluate the population mapping and population growth mapping results.
-However, since we cannot release the full dataset, not all evaluation functions may be useful.

 First, run the file ``inference.py`` to produce a population growth map and the quantitative results for a given config: